 The secure CJSM email is:

-A passionate and approachable barrister with a diverse background, Amritpal practises housing, employment and discrimination law.
+A passionate and approachable barrister with a diverse background, Amritpal practises housing, and employment and discrimination.

-At the Free Representation Unit, Amritpal represented claimants in employment and social security cases, including successfully in the Upper Tribunal.
+Amritpal also volunteered extensively at the Free Representation Unit representing claimants in employment and social security cases, including successfully in the Upper Tribunal.
 As an intern at Medical Justice, he supported a large research project examining the unlawful detention of victims of torture.
 At Liberty, he undertook research in areas pertaining to human rights.
 Amritpal has also volunteered for the homelessness charity, Crisis, during Christmas periods.

 Employment & discrimination

 Amritpal has a strong interest in employment law, and is fast developing his practice.
 Amritpal is well placed to represent employers and employees in preliminary hearings, short and multi day trials, mediations and appeals.
 Amritpal has represented clients in unfair dismissal trials; a multi day discrimination case; substantive preliminary hearings considering disability status, amendments to claims, deposit orders and jurisdictional issues; judicial mediations; and county court claims for unpaid wages.
 Amritpal also has broad experience in providing written advice on employment and discrimination matters, ranging from assessment of merits, as well as issues relating to procedure and jurisdiction.